Friction - Definition, Types of Friction, Applications, FAQs

 • The frictional force depends upon the irregularities interlocking between the surfaces in contact.

-• In fig, there are two blocks of the same material and mass 2kg and 5kg placed on the same surface.
+• In Fig, there are two blocks of the same material and mass of 2kg and 5kg placed on the same surface.
 Now we applied the same force on both blocks.
 The lighter block goes the farthest distance, it covers more distance than the heavier one.
 It tells us friction depends upon the force with which the two surfaces are pressed together.
 If two surfaces are pressed harder the friction will be more.
 Because of the block of heavier weight, it presses on the table with greater force.
 Since the surface of the block and the surface of the table are pressed together harder and the irregularities between the surfaces are more that causes more friction.
 So force with which two surfaces are pressed together.

 Factors affecting the friction

-Application of friction:
+Application of Friction

 • Walking is possible due to friction.